microsoft/nni/docs/en_US/Tutorial/InstallationLinux.md

 -----------------------------------------------------------------------
 ```

-* Open the `Web UI url` in your browser, you can view detail information of the experiment and all the submitted trial jobs as shown below.
+* Open the `Web UI url` in your browser, you can view detailed information about the experiment and all the submitted trial jobs as shown below.
 [Here](../Tutorial/WebUI.md) are more Web UI pages.

 ![overview](../../img/webui_overview_page.png)